Note: Current subscribers can click on the header above to log in, if desired. The link to renew a subscription

 My bio:

-Sean Reid has been a commercial and fine art photographer for more than thirty-five years.
+Sean Reid has been a commercial and fine art photographer for more than forty years.
 He studied photography at Bard College under Stephen Shore and Ben Lifson.
 In the late 1980s he worked as an exhibition printer for Wendy Ewald and other fine art photographers.
 In 1989, he was the first American photographer to receive an artist-in-residence grant from the Irish Arts Council in Dublin, Ireland and his work is held in their collection.
 That same year he gave a guest lecture at Dun Laoghaire Institute of Art in Dublin.
 In the early 1990s Sean met occasionally with Helen Levitt to discuss and edit pictures he was making in the subways of Budapest and New York City.
 These were exhibited in New York in conjunction with performances by Jens Nygaard's Jupiter Symphony.

-Sean's work for clients is often of weddings and architecture.
+Sean's work for clients was often of weddings and architecture.
 His editorial work has appeared in magazines such as Motorcyclist, Rider and The Robb Report.
 His personal work is primarily of people in public places -- especially in rural New England where he resides.

 In 2004, Sean began reviewing cameras and lenses for Luminous Landscape.
 The following year he began Reid Reviews, a site that accepts no advertising and is paid for entirely by subscribers.
 Sean also serves as an unpaid consultant, advisor and sometimes beta tester for several camera and lens manufacturers.